MightyBurger/curveball/README.md

 # Curveball

-Curve generator for [Neverball]
+Curve generator for [Neverball] levels

 </div>

-Curveball is a collection of curve generating tools for [Neverball] level developers.
-If [curve.c] does not meet your needs, Curveball might.
+Curveball is a curve generator tool for [Neverball] level developers.

-There are two Curveball programs:
+This repository contains the Curveball curve generator and two programs to access it:

-- **curveball** - a command-line curve generating tool
+- **curvecat** - a command-line tool
-- **curvebird** - a graphical curve generating tool
+- **curvebird** - a graphical tool

-The output of these programs is a `.map` file you can load in a program like [Trenchbroom].
+Curveball produces Quake3 map data you can copy and paste into a program like [Trenchbroom].

+You can use [curvebird on the web]!

 ## Features

+Curveball generates a wider variety of curves than what is possible with [curve.c].

 Curveball currently supports generating these curves: